-If you feel need to tell a prospective employer that you are ‘motivated’ or ‘self-motivated’ you’ll need to go into a little more detail.
-Simply stating you are motivated doesn’t suggest anything more in depth than the fact that you are willing to get out of bed in the morning.
+If you feel the need to tell a prospective employer that you are ‘motivated’ or ‘self-motivated’ you’ll need to go into a little more detail.
+Simply stating you are motivated doesn’t suggest anything more in-depth than the fact that you are willing to get out of bed in the morning.

-Stating that you have a ‘track record’ of something isn’t enough to persuade an employer to consider you – avoid this phrase and instead focus on details.
-Your resume acts as a track record anyway.
-The same goes for stating you have ‘extensive experience’.
+Stating that you have a track record of something isn’t enough to persuade an employer to consider you – avoid this phrase and instead focus on details.

 Whether or not this word is appropriate to use really depends on what type of job you are applying for – but overall you’d expect anyone applying for a job to be capable of organizing themselves.
 I mean, can you tie your shoes?